Art at the DIAVisit Rivera Court

 Want to see Rivera working on this masterpiece?

-The DIA offers a multimedia tour of Detroit Industry, available on iPads at the museum's Rivera Court Information desk and online at acoustiguidetours.com.
+The DIA offers a multimedia tour of Detroit Industry, available on hand held devices at the museum's Rivera Court Information desk or click on one of the links below.

 Search Art at the DIA